 What are the primary considerations when choosing a business entity in Mexico? | Ownership Structure.
 Tax Efficiency.
 Profit distribution.
 Transfer Pricing.
 Compliance.
 Flexibility. |

-3 Types of legal structures in Mexico
+Main Company Types in Mexico

-Mexico has 3 types of legal structures from which you can choose.
+Mexico has various types of legal structures from which you can choose.
 Here you can see what they are and what benefits each one has.
 Knowing which of the legal structures in Mexico suits you best will depend on the type of business you operate.

 - S.A. de C.V. – Sociedad Anónima de Capital Variable (Stock Corporation).